 When transporting across the country, you can easily violate state, local, and Federal laws.
-To complicate matters some states like Texas have more stringent laws.
-Let's look at some general rules and regulations that apply to all domestic travel with firearms, and get into Texas law in particular.
+Some states, like Texas, have more stringent laws to complicate matters.
+Let's look at some general rules and regulations that apply to all domestic travel with firearms and get into Texas law in particular.

 Here 7 rules with laws for transporting guns:

 - Crossing the border rules

 - Rules when crossing a state border

 - FOPA laws

 - Regulations for bringing firearms on a commercial aircraft

 U.S. citizens took millions of domestic trips, totaling a cost of $2.3 billion.
 Taking a domestic trip generally requires booking accommodation and making travel arrangements.
 But if you're planning to take any firearms with you—you'll need to know what's legal and what's not.

 Making sure you comply with local and federal gun laws while transporting firearms is essential.
 Penalties for abusing gun laws can be severe and might ruin an otherwise perfect trip.